alexnewkirk/TailspinDMG/README.md

 ###Project status
 The emulator is currently capable of executing the entire GameBoy BIOS successfully.
-Graphics capabilities will be implemented next, then likely sound capabilities.
+Graphics capabilities will be implemented next, then likely input and sound capabilities.

 ###Resources